Karleener/FreeDcpPlayer/README.md

 # Free Dcp Player

-Free Dcp Player Nvidia GPU based for independent filmmakers - New version 0.6.1 - Support 4K DCP !!
+Free Dcp Player Nvidia GPU based for independent filmmakers

+Beta Version 0.6.2
+support multichannel audio (more than 5.1, with 5.1 or stero downsampling support non zero entrypoint
+Note that the progress bar show the position in the current reel or mxf, not the position in the full movie.
+To be modified later.

+New version 0.6.1 - Support 4K DCP !!

 FreeDcpPlayer is a “Digital Cinema Package”  player ,  a project mainly based on
 - Nvidia jpeg2000 GPU decoder (Pascal and more recent architecture only i.e. from series 10, such as GTX 1060) - https://developer.nvidia.com/blog/accelerating-jpeg-2000-decoding-for-digital-pathology-and-satellite-images-using-the-nvjpeg2000-library/